Computer Science Graduate Diploma

-- Completion of COMP 5481 Programming and Problem Solving or equivalent courses in an object-oriented language such as C++ or Java prior to entry into the Diploma program.
+- Completion of COMP 248 Object-Oriented Programming I or equivalent courses in an object-oriented language such as C++ or Java prior to entry into the Diploma program.
 Equivalence will be determined by the Diploma Program Director.

 Applicants deficient in mathematics or English are required to make up their deficiencies before they can be considered for admission.
 The Gina Cody School reserves the right to set a quota on the number of admissions to the program.

 Fully-qualified candidates are required to complete a minimum of 31 credits.

 COMP 5201 - Computer Organization and Assembly Language (4 credits)

 COMP 5361 - Discrete Structures and Formal Languages (4 credits)

 COMP 5511 - Principles of Data Structures (4 credits)